caarlos0/gophercon-2025/slides.md

-we also use with middleware, and use the wish bubbletea middleware. there we could return some options if we wanted (like altscreen), but we don't need it now. so we simply return calling oour newModel func from before we also add a structured logging middleware. this will log all incoming connections. there's also prometheus middlewares, rate limit, and more and we check errors, of course
+we also use with middleware, and use the wish bubbletea middleware. there we could return some options if we wanted (like altscreen), but we don't need it now. so we simply return calling oour newModel func from before we also add a structured logging middleware. this will log all incoming connections. there's also prometheus middlewares, rate limit, and more and we check errors, of course allocate pty allows us to use all features because it uses a real pty instead of the fake one by the ssh library

 ---